MarcusBloomfield/project-tracker-app/Project.md

 * ✅ Added README.md with project documentation
 * ✅ Added .gitignore file for source control
 * ✅ Added project selection dashboard view with aggregated tasks statistics across all projects
+* ✅ Implemented feature to display all tasks from all projects sorted by priority on the projects overview
+* ✅ Enhanced UI to display projects list and dashboard side by side instead of toggling between them

 ## Implementation Progress
 * ✅ Phase 1: Project Setup and Foundation - Complete